phlowers/.github/CONTRIBUTING.md

 Signed-off-by: Jay Doe <jay.doe@server.com>
 ```

-You can write it manually, but Git even has a -s command line option to automatically append it to your commit message:
+You can write it manually, or use git "-s" command line option to automatically append it to your commit message:

 ```
 $ git commit -s -m 'This is my commit message'